 Let's face it: iPhones are expensive.
 That's particularly true on the high end, where you can expect to pay almost $2,000 for the largest and most feature-filled models, and even more, if you want to up the storage beyond 128GB.
 Grabbing an older iPhone, such as the iPhone 11 or iPhone XR, could be a great option for anyone on a budget, especially since Apple is notorious for its fantastic post-launch update support.

 iPhones are often some of the speediest devices on the market, thanks to Apple's expertise in chip design and fantastic optimisation within iOS.
-All four variants of the iPhone 12 come with Apple's new A14 Bionic chip, which is one of the fastest you can find in a smartphone.
+All 4 variants of the iPhone 12 come with Apple's new A14 Bionic chip, which is one of the fastest you can find in a smartphone.
 If you need specifics for each device, we thoroughly test phone performance through benchmarks, which you can find in our reviews.

 For quite some time, iPhone buyers had a choice between a standard iPhone and a plus model.
-With the latest iPhone 12 launch, Apple served up three different screen sizes for you to choose between.
+With the latest iPhone 12 launch, Apple served up 3 different screen sizes for you to choose between.
 The standard size is 6.1 inches, but you can go up or down in size if that's more your style.
 If you're a big fan of extra screen real estate, you're going to want the iPhone 12 Pro Max for its gorgeous 6.7-inch screen.
 If you prefer smaller phones, the 5.4-inch iPhone 12 Mini would be your best choice.

 iPhones don't have the best reputation for having great battery life, but that doesn't mean they're poor performers.
 While iPhones often look as if they have much worse battery performance on paper, stellar optimisation within iOS often means iPhones can hold their ground against Android devices with far bulkier batteries.
 If you're looking at a second-hand phone, the battery life will often be significantly worse than it was fresh out of the box.

 Until the iPhone 12 hit the market, no iPhone user had access to the blazing-fast speeds that come with 5G.
 But that has all changed.
 Unlike some companies, Apple included 5G as standard on all of its iPhone 12 models.
-That means you can make use of the speedy new tech as it rolls out across the country regardless of whether you're using an iPhone 12 Mini or the iPhone 12 Pro Max.
+That means you can make use of the speedy new tech as it rolls out across the country, regardless of whether you're using an iPhone 12 Mini or the iPhone 12 Pro Max.
 If you're looking to buy an iPhone 11, iPhone SE 2020 or any older iPhone, you'll be stuck on 4G.

 Storage on the iPhone typically starts at 64GB, which isn't all that much when we're storing catalogues of downloaded shows, movies and music on our devices all at once.
 The iPhone 12 Pro has the most storage available, with up to 512GB, but that amount of space costs an eye-watering amount.
 Once you buy an iPhone, you're stuck with that amount of storage until you upgrade.
 There are ways around a lack of storage, like backing up photos to the cloud, but that can be an ordeal itself.

-Apple was late to bring wireless charging to the iPhone, but now it's here, it's available on all of the iPhones still sold by Apple.
-The iPhone 12 also supports wireless charging via the reimagined MagSafe magnetic interface, which is the first phone to support the new tech.
+Apple was late to bring wireless charging to the iPhone, but now it's here.
+It's available on all of the iPhones still sold by Apple.
+The iPhone 12 also supports wireless charging via the re-imagined MagSafe magnetic interface, which is the first phone to support the new tech.
 If you're buying a much older iPhone, make sure to check whether wireless charging is supported.

 Some people might remember the old MagSafe chargers found on MacBooks before their switch to USB-C, but this is entirely different.
-The new tech embeds magnets underneath the back panel of the iPhone 12, allowing for fast wireless charging, and for accessories to be securely attached.
+The new tech embeds magnets underneath the back panel of the iPhone 12, allowing for fast wireless charging and for accessories to be securely attached.
 The new version of MagSafe is only available on the new iPhone 12 family of devices for now, but we can assume it will continue to be a part of new iPhone launches for years to come.